 Once the harvest is in, it is necessary to document the season.
 The Sustainable Garden Workbook offers you the ability to not only document when you started seeds but also:

 Garden to Pantry

-The Sustainable Garden Workbook prepares you for a successful garden to pantry season.
-The ability to consume foods which were sown, tended to, harvested, and preserved by your hands is the true definition of a sustainable lifestyle.
-As grand as this is, one must learn how to utilize the foods which we have preserved.
+The Sustainable Garden Workbook prepares you for a successful garden-to-pantry season.
+The ability to consume foods that were sown tended to, harvested, and preserved by your hands is the true definition of a sustainable lifestyle.
+However, as grand as this is, one must learn how to utilize the foods which we have preserved.

 My Pantry to Table Cookbook encourages you to do just that.
 Discover how easy it is to take frozen, canned, fresh, or fermented pantry stables and transform them into hearty meals.

 Make sure to grab your copy of the Sustainable Garden Workbook!